google/trillian/monitoring/opencensus/README.md

 ## 2. OpenCensus Agent

-The OpenCensus code exports to an OpenCensus Agent and, by default (not yet configurable), it expects this Agent to be listening on `55678`.
+The OpenCensus code exports to an OpenCensus Agent running in a separate process.
+By default, it expects this Agent to be listening on `:55678` but this is configurable when initializing the exporter (see above).

-Using the YAML below, configures the Agent to:
+The following YAML (conventionally: `ocagent.yaml`) configures the Agent to:
 * receive OpenCensus metric data on port `55678`
-* export zPages data (implicit) on port `55679` and endpoints `/debug/rpcs` and `/debug/tracez`
 * export Stackdriver data to `{PROJECT}` (this value needs to be replaced before use) using the key referenced by `GOOGLE_APPLICATION_CREDENTIALS`
 * export Prometheus data on a metrics endpoint on port `9090`.
 * export Datadog data to the Datadog Agent on port `8125`.
 [Currently Datadog does not support metrics!]
+* export zPages data on port `9999` with endpoints `/debug/rpcs` and `/debug/tracez`

 ```yaml
 receivers: